Garlic Confit and Garlic Oil

 What is Garlic Confit?

-Confited garlic consists of peeled garlic cloves cooked slowly over low heat in olive oil.
-Other seasonings can be added, like fresh thyme, but the simple approach of cooking garlic in olive oil is amazing!
+Confited garlic consists of peeled garlic cloves simmered over low heat in olive oil.
+You can add other seasonings, like fresh thyme.
+However, this simple approach of cooking garlic in olive oil is fantastic!

-- A garlic confit is stored in the fridge in its oil.
-You won’t want to let any of it go to waste because the oil is left with a delicate garlic flavor that can be used in a variety of ways.
+• GARLIC OIL — Store garlic confit in the fridge in its oil.
+The oil has a delicate garlic flavor that you can use in various ways.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.